ziyaoxu/ziyaoxu.github.io/_pages/publications.md

 1. X. Wu, H. Guo, **Z. Xu**, L. Tian & Y. Yang, A reinterpreted discrete fracture model for wormhole propagation in fractured porous media, submitted to Journal of Computational Physics.

-1. Y. Liu & **Z. Xu**, <a href="https://arxiv.org/abs/2405.06874">An interior penalty discontinuous Galerkin method for an interface model of flow in fractured porous media</a>, arXiv:2405.06874, submitted to Journal of Computational Physics.
+1. Y. Liu & **Z. Xu**, <a href="https://arxiv.org/abs/2405.06874">An interior penalty discontinuous Galerkin method for an interface model of flow in fractured porous media</a>, arXiv:2405.06874, preprint.

 1. **Z. Xu** & D. Gläser, <a href="https://arxiv.org/abs/2404.18338">An extension of the box method discrete fracture model (Box-DFM) to include low-permeable barriers with minimal additional degrees of freedom</a>, arXiv:2404.18338, submitted to Advances in Water Resources.